MicrosoftDocs/azure-dev-docs/articles/python/how-to-access-blob-storage-using-key-vault-with-python.md

 ---
-title: Access Azure Blob Storage using Azure Key Vault with a Python Function
+title: Securely ingest Azure Blob Storage data using Azure Key Vault with a Python Function
 description: Learn how to retrieve a secret from Azure Key Vault to access Azure Storage Blob, using a serverless Python Azure Function.
 services: python, azure-functions, azure-key-vault, azure-storage-accounts ms.custom: devx-track-python, devx-track-azurepowershell, devx-track-azurecli